 For men’s winter fashion, you’re going to be working with thicker and heavier fabrics.
 And doing a bit more layering.

 YOU’LL LOVE THIS ONE, TOO

-But the additional benefit to layering is that your outfits look waaaay more interesting than, say, whatever you’d wear during the summer (typically one top and bottom layer BORRRING)
+The additional benefit to layering is that your outfits look waaaay more interesting than whatever you’d wear during the summer (typically one top and bottom layer.
+BORRRING).

-If you look at each piece of the outfit separately, you’ll see that each one can be swapped out with items that are similar, but more appropriate for the season or the venue.
+Each piece of the outfit separately can be swapped out with similar items that are more appropriate for the season or the venue.

-So with every suggestion below, imagine swapping it out with the default option above.
-And for items that don’t exist in the default option (midlayers), you’d simply add it in (i.e. shirt, VEST, sport coat)
+With each suggestion below, imagine swapping it out with the default option above.
+And for items that don’t exist in the default option (midlayers), simply add it in (i.e. shirt +VEST + sport coat)